python/cpython/Doc/library/dis.rst

      removed from the block stack.

    It is similar to :opcode:`END_FINALLY`, but doesn't change the bytecode counter nor raise an exception.
-Used for implementing :keyword:`break` and :keyword:`return` in the :keyword:`finally` block.
+Used for implementing :keyword:`break`, :keyword:`continue` and :keyword:`return` in the :keyword:`finally` block.

    .. versionadded:: 3.8